 Panic ran up my neck along with the water as it reached my mouth.
-I took one last gasp of salty air and felt a hand on mine beneath the water just before I blacked out again.
+I took one last gulp of salty air and felt a hand on mine beneath the water before I blacked out again.

 I woke in a raft in the blackness.
-I noticed the pressure of an inflated life vest around my neck and shoulders, bodies all around me, on top of me even, and we rocked so violently I had a constant feeling of falling.
+I noticed the pressure of an inflated life vest around my neck and shoulders, bodies all around me—on top of me even—and we rocked so violently I had a constant feeling of falling.
 My stomach in knots, I reached out for something to grab onto.
 I touched an arm and followed it outward to a rope.
-My other hand found an ankle just as we slid downward for what felt like an eternity.
+My other hand found an ankle as we slid downward for what felt like an eternity.

 ‘Chris!’
-I thought, immediately trying to wiggle free to search for him.
+I thought, trying to wiggle free to search for him.

 “Stay still,” said a man’s stern voice, breath hot against my ear, “or we’ll all fall out.”

 “The back of the plane!”
-I yelled atop the roaring ocean around us.
+I yelled atop the roaring ocean.
 “Does anyone see the back of the plane?”

 “Please!”
 I shouted against the wind.
 “The back of the plane!
 Do you see it?”

-The stern voice returned to my ear, “It’s gone, stay still now.”
+The steel voice returned to my ear.
+“It’s gone, stay still now.”

-My side and my head stung, stabbing pains washed over my entire body.
-The men on top of me pressed down harder, pinning me tightly against the bottom of the raft.
-I lifted my face so that I could inhale, then lowered it into the raft’s flooded bottom to exhale.
+My side and my head stung.
+Sharp pains washed over my entire body.
+The men on top of me pressed down harder, pinning me against the bottom of the raft.
+I lifted my face so that I could inhale, then lowered it into the flooded bottom to exhale.
 Over and over, I did this, just barely breathing.

-Up a wave we’d go, and bodies would stiffen, we’d all hold on as we traveled up, praying we’d make it over and not tumble back down.
+Up a wave we’d go, and bodies would stiffen.
+We’d all hold on as we traveled up, praying we’d make it over and not tumble back down.
 Once over the top, on the way down, we’d all shift.
-Legs and elbows bruised and bloodied all of us as we rolled and bounced through the storm, kicking, kneeing, and elbowing each other on every rise and fall of the water beneath us.
+Legs and elbows bruised and bloodied all of us as we rolled and bounced through the storm, kicking, kneeing, and elbowing each other on every rise and fall of the ocean beneath us.

 Lightning danced across the blackness only to make the blackness that was swallowing us more terrifying.
 Giant black waves pushed us out into more blackness.
-We slung up and down, forwards, backwards, upside down, and sideways.
-There was no break in the waves.
+We were tossed up and down, forwards, backwards, upside down, and sideways.
+There was no break; no time to exhale.

-As our bodies were jostled around, I realized that there was another woman pinned to the raft next to me, and between us, a child.
-I adjusted my grip so that one of my arms crossed over the child to a rope.
-This did very little for my breathing situation, as my face was now even deeper in the growing puddle, but the position secured her better between us.
+As our bodies were jostled around, I realized there was another woman pinned to the raft next to me, and between us, a child.
+I adjusted my grip so one of my arms crossed over the child to a rope.
+This did very little for my breathing situation—my face pressed even deeper in the growing puddle—but the position secured her better between us.
 Feeling my arm near her head, the woman next to me did the same, draping one of her arms across mine atop the child to grab a rope near my head.

-The raft bobbled hard to one side, and the distinct sound of skin sliding against wet rubber reverberated in my ears, “Don’t let go,” said the man.
+We dipped hard to one side, and the sound of skin sliding against wet rubber reverberated in my ears.
+“Don’t let go,” said the man.
 “We’re going up again, I’ll pull you in as we slide down.
 Just hold on tight.
 I won’t let you go.”

-Up we went, and without the man atop me, my body floated upward, stomach feeling as though it had made its way up to my throat as I begged myself not to fall out.
-Just as suddenly as we went up, we sped back down.
-My head was angled downward as we barreled down the back side of the massive wave.
+Up we went, and without his body atop me, I floated upward, stomach feeling as though it had made its way up to my throat as I begged myself not to fall out.
+Just as suddenly as we’d gone up, we sped back down.

-As we evened out with a crash, I heard a male scream loudly in agony.
-A very heavy body came down across my back and rolled down my legs, followed by the familiar weight of the man who had been there before.
+Evening out with a crash, I heard a male scream in agony.
+A heavy body came down across my back and rolled across my legs, followed by the familiar weight of the man who’d been there before.
 The heavier man adjusted his position, grabbing hold of the raft’s rope nearby and pinning my legs beneath the bulk of his weight.
-The other man took his place across me, chest pressing down against my back to keep me tightly held against the raft.
+The other man took his place over me, chest pressing down against my back to keep me from falling out.